lean-mind/savvily-book-converter-python/docs/table-of-contents.md

 # Table of contents

-This section is generated between starting section and first book chapter.
+This section is also known as Index and is currently being generated between the [starting section](starting-section) and the first chapter of the book.

 ## Basic configuration

 The table of content is generated based on headings.

 > chapter = h1 | #
+>
 > section = h2 | ##
+>
 > subsection = h3 | ###

+And is set with these commands:

 ```latex
 \usepackage{titletoc}